-Section 105(l) of the Indian Self Determination Education and Assistance Act requires and authorizes IHS to enter into a lease for facility operations and maintenance upon request of a Tribe or Tribal Organization for the administration or delivery of programs, services, functions, or activities under the Act.
-The number of Tribes and Tribal Organizations that utilize this has grown significantly recently as the information and benefits becomes more widespread throughout Indian Country.
-This has proven to be a very powerful tool to aid not only in the Operations and Maintenance of the existing facilities, but also for the construction of new Facilities as well.
+Section 105(l) of the ISDEAA requires and authorizes IHS to enter into a lease for facility operations and maintenance upon request of a Tribe or Tribal Organization to administer or deliver programs, services, functions, or activities under the Act.
+The number of Tribes and Tribal Organizations utilizing this has grown significantly recently as the information and benefits spread throughout Indian Country.
+This has proven to be a very powerful tool to aid not only in the operations and maintenance of the existing facilities but also in the construction of new facilities.

-As facilities appropriations continue to be under-funded, this creates more problems:
+As facilities appropriations continue to be under-funded, this creates additional barriers to patient care:

-- 1. The condition of existing buildings continues to fall as the cost of upkeep increases faster than increases to facilities budgets to maintain the level of service that is needed. - 2.
-The replacement list for new facilities continues to grow at an accelerated rate due to increased construction cost of new facilities and longer time frames to fully fund these projects which leads to fewer new facilities being constructed.
-This problem combined with the rapid decay of existing buildings needing to be replaced sooner only further accelerates the rate at which new facilities need to be replaced. - 3.
-Patient services ultimately suffer due to lack of adequate facilities to provide modern healthcare.
+- 1. The condition of existing buildings continues to fall as the cost of upkeep increases faster than increases to facilities budgets to maintain the needed service level. - 2.
+The replacement list for new facilities continues to grow at an accelerated rate due to increased construction costs of new facilities and longer time frames to fund these projects fully, which leads to fewer new facilities being constructed.
+This problem, combined with the rapid decay of existing buildings needing to be replaced sooner, only further accelerates the rate at which new facilities need to be replaced. - 3.
+Patient services ultimately suffer due to a lack of adequate facilities to provide modern health care.

-With the help of 105(l) Lease Agreements, federal entities can effectively partner with Tribes to help fill the gap between the need and the current level of funding.
-Tribes can bring in more flexibility with alternative forms of funding and private financing structures.
-This opportunity not only can accelerate the completion of new facilities that are due for replacement, but it also will provide the necessary funding to stop the rapid decay of existing facilities which in turn decreases the rate at which buildings need to be replaced.
-These new modern facilities will allow for modern healthcare delivery methods to provide the level of care that is expected.
+With the help of Section 105(l) Lease Agreements, federal entities can effectively partner with Tribes to bridge the gap between the need and the current level of funding.
+Tribes can bring in more flexibility with alternative funding and private financing structures.
+This opportunity not only accelerates the completion of new facilities that are due for replacement, but also provides the necessary funding to stop the rapid decay of existing facilities, decreasing the rate at which buildings need to be replaced.
+These new modern facilities allow for modern health care delivery methods to provide a higher level of whole person care.

-The Workgroup continues to urge that all the IHS budgets be provided as mandatory spending, and CSC and Payments for Tribal Leases are immediately prepared to be moved to mandatory.
+The Workgroup continues to urge all the IHS budgets be provided as mandatory spending, and CSC and payments for Section 105(l) Lease Agreements are moved to mandatory.
 The Workgroup urges this immediate action to ensure that spending for IHS under discretionary caps can prioritize addressing Tribal health inequities made worse by inadequate budgets.

-The Workgroup requests such sums as may be necessary to fully fund statutory and legally obligated Payments for Tribal Leases (or Section 105(l) Lease Agreements) and that Section 105(l) Lease Agreements should be provided through mandatory spending.
-The estimated cost of Section 105(l) Lease Agreements for FY 2026 by the IHS is \$692.66 million.
+The Workgroup requests such sums as may be necessary to fully fund statutory and legally obligated payments for Section 105(l) Lease Agreements and that Section 105(l) Lease Agreements should be provided through mandatory spending.
+The estimated cost of Section 105(l) Lease Agreements for FY 2027 by the IHS is \$581.65 million.
 This estimate is provided to the Workgroup by the IHS.
-The Workgroup recognizes that this amount is subject to change based on the actual amount and description of leases with obligations in FY 2026.
+The Workgroup recognizes this amount is subject to change based on the actual amount and description of leases with obligations in FY 2027.